lRomul/argus/docs/source/index.rst

        _\/\\\_______\/\\\_\/\\\______\//\\\_\//\\\\\\\\\\\\/___\///\\\\\\\\\/___\///\\\\\\\\\\\/
         _\///________\///__\///________\///___\////////////_______\/////////_______\///////////_

-Argus is easy-to-use flexible library for training neural networks in PyTorch.
+Argus is a lightweight flexible library for training neural networks in PyTorch.

 Project info
 ------------